-Finansinspektionen’s analysis of the non-mortgage lending market shows that most loans issued are small loans with a high effective interest rate and a short maturity.
-However, the majority of new lending has been driven by larger loans, and these loans are growing at the fastest rate.
+The majority of consumption loans (non-mortgage loans) are small and have a high interest rate and a short maturity.
+However, it is households with large loans that represent the largest share of new lending, and these loans are growing at the fastest rate.
 The households with the highest income take out the largest loans.
-If the interest rate rises, many borrowers will need to use a large part of their income to make their interest and amortisation payments
+If the interest rate increases, many borrowers will need to use a large part of their income to make their interest and amortisation payments.
+This is evident in Finansinspektionen’s (FI’s) analysis of consumption loans, Swedish Consumption Loans.

 The commercial real estate market plays a key role in financial stability.
 The financial position of commercial firms is currently satisfactory, but many firms are vulnerable to higher interest rates and weaker economic growth.